 Accessories that protect and support plants have been produced with low cost in mind.
 So handle them with care and thick gloves.
-Stakes and canes will have big splinters, plastic spirals will have sharp edges that cut and so on.
+Stakes and canes will have big splinters, plastic spirals will have sharp edges that can cut or stab, and so on.

-Building Wire Supports to Grow Fruit on Walls, Fences or Posts
+Building Wire Supports to Grow Fruit on Walls, Fences & Posts

 How to Separate Spirals (Video)